genzouw/toggl-summary/README.md

 This is a script used to output working time information in a table format for a specified period using the [Toggl](https://toggl.com) API.

+*Please contact me anytime if you have a problem or request!
+My information is posted at the bottom of this document.*

 ## Requirements

 None.